Masaya Takahashi: Big Japan Pro Wrestling (2013–present)

 Takahashi debuted for Big Japan Pro Wrestling (BJW) on February 4, 2013, teaming with Kazuki Hashimoto in a losing effort against Shadow WX and Takashi Sasaki.
 Having wrestled basic hardcore matches, his deathmatch debut came on July 2, teaming with Ryuji Ito and losing to Kankuro Hoshino and Masato Inaba.
 From September 1 to November 24, Takahashi underwent a seven match deathmatch trail series which saw him wrestle Masashi Takeda, Ryuji Ito, Takashi Sasaki, Isami Kodaka, Yuko Miyamoto, Jaki Numazawa and Jun Kasai in singles matches.
 He was unable to win any of his matches but it was no doubt influential in the Japan Indie Awards awarding him the Newcomer Award for 2013.
 He continued wrestling deathmatches for experience in 2014 and 2015.
 He entered the 2015 Ikkitousen Deathmatch Survivor tournament and finished last in the A Block but managed to score a win over veteran Kankuro Hoshino.
 On March 31, Takahashi pinned Abdullah Kobayashi in an eight man tag team match and immediately requested a BJW Deathmatch Heavyweight Championship shot from Ryuji Ito.
 At Endless Survivor, on May 5, Takahashi lost to Ryuji Ito.
-Afterwards, he would form a tag team with Takayuki Ueki known as the 3rd Generation Chimidoro Brothers.
-At Ryōgokutan 2016, BJW's annual Ryōgoku Kokugikan show, on July 24, the 3rd Generation Chimidoro Brothers won the vacant Yokohama Shopping Street 6-Man Tag Team Championship with Abdullah Kobayashi.
-From September 4 and October 31, the 3rd Generation Chimidoro Brothers participated in the 2016 Saikyo Tag League and finished runner up in the Deathmatch Block A, moving onto the quarterfinals.
+Afterwards, he would form a tag team with Takayuki Ueki known as the Third Generation Chimidoro Brothers (三代目血みどろブラザーズ, Sandai-me Chimidoro Burazāzu).
+At Ryōgokutan 2016, BJW's annual Ryōgoku Kokugikan show, on July 24, the Third Generation Chimidoro Brothers won the vacant Yokohama Shopping Street 6-Man Tag Team Championship with Abdullah Kobayashi.
+From September 4 and October 31, the Third Generation Chimidoro Brothers participated in the 2016 Saikyo Tag League and finished runner up in the Deathmatch Block A, moving onto the quarterfinals.
 During the group stages, Takahashi unsuccessfully challenged BJW Deathmatch Heavyweight Champion Kankuro Hoshino on September 11.
-After defeating Abdullah Kobayashi and Jaki Numazawa in the quarterfinals, they lost to Yankee Two Kenju (Isami Kodaka and Yuko Miyamoto) in the semifinals.
+After defeating Abdullah Kobayashi and Jaki Numazawa in the quarterfinals, they lost to Yankee Nichokenju (Isami Kodaka and Yuko Miyamoto) in the semifinals.